 Turning the blue rotation handle pulls the release wire back, releasing the stent graft attachment to the introducer.
-If the stent graft is not completely released, it is possible to disassemble the blue rotation handle by following the steps below:
+If the stent graft is not completely released, it is possible to disassemble the blue rotation handle by following the steps below

-- 1. Use surgical forceps to pull the back-end clips out (Fig. 18 and 19) and remove the back-end cap.
-(Fig. 20) - Stabilize the gray positioner and slide the blue rotation handle backward to pull the release wires until the graft is released.
+- 1. Use surgical forceps to pull the back-end clips out (Fig. 17 and 18) and remove the back-end cap.
+(Fig. 19) 2.
+Stabilize the gray positioner and slide the blue rotation handle backward - to pull the release wires until the graft is released.
 Do not pull the release wires completely out of the blue rotation handle.
-(Fig. 21 and 22) - If leakage through the valve occurs, remove the inner introduction system entirely, leaving the sheath and wire guide in place.
-Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by - where the captor internosate wave on the next introducer shear of turning it to the closed position.
-NOTE: If extreme force is needed, wind the release wires around the surgical forceps.
-(Fig. 23)
+(Fig. 20 and 21) - If leakage through the valve occurs, remove the inner introduction system entirely, leaving the sheath and wire guide in place. - 4.
+Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by turning it to the closed position - NOTE: If extreme force is needed, wind the release wires around the surgical forceps.
+(Fig. 22)